bgoonz/BGOONZ_BLOG_2.0/notes/articles/markdown/Breaking-Down-Scope--Context--And-Closure-In-JavaScript-In-Simple-Terms.md

     returnFoo();
     // -> reaches outside its scope to find foo because it doesn't exist inside of return Foo's scope when foo is referenced.

-The function body (code inside returnFoo) has access to the outside scope (code outside of returnFoo) and can access that ‘foo’ variable.
+The function body (code inside returnFoo) has access to the outside scope (code outside of returnFoo) and can access that 'foo’ variable.

 Let’s look at another example: